Licancabur Lake: Context

 Volcanic lakes in the Andes of Bolivia and Chile can be found at high altitude, some close to or exceeding 6000 m.
 Such lakes often are poor in nutrients and exposed to strong ultraviolet radiation, partly due to high insolation and partly because their waters tend to be transparent to ultraviolet radiation.
 Further, the atmosphere at such altitudes is oxygen-poor.
 These and other environmental properties are similar to the conditions that had existed on Mars.
 At the end of the last ice age, the Andes became much drier.
-The NASA High Lakes Project has studied several such lakes.
+The NASA High Lakes Project has studied several such lakes, including scuba dives in Licancabur Lake during 2006.
+The lake has been used as a testing ground.

 Licancabur Lake is located on Licancabur, a volcano whose cone dominates the Bolivian-Chilean frontier and the surrounding region.
 This volcano formed in the late Pleistocene, and is potentially active.
 Two other lakes, Laguna Blanca and Laguna Verde, can be found at the foot of the volcano.
 Licancabur was considered a holy mountain by the Atacameno people and climbing it is discouraged.
 Nevertheless, stone buildings were found by climbers on the crater rim in 1953.
 Contemporary legend has it that a golden guanaco head can be found in the crater.